aspenforrestt/godisaspenn/README.md

 > ## First flag is Unlabeled flag, but a redesign of it! ; Second flag is beyondcomprehendic!
 Definition of it is "a gender that is beyond comprehension of others or the user themselves. this may stem from the user still undergoing identity questioning/discovery or is unable to understand themselves/their own gender."

 # ˚˖𓍢ִ໋🦢˚ BYI ;
 > ## I have severe anxiety and paranoia, especially socially, so I will most likely not talk much, but if you compliment me, I will reply back!
 I appreciate compliments greatly, aswell as cuddling and hiding!
 I also mostly am AFK or with my friend(s), so I will mostly be talking to them or cuddling with them.
+Oh, also I am a Boundary Breaker, TransID user, and a Darkshipper so if you do not like me, please just block and move on!

 # ˙ . ꒷ 🍰 . 𖦹˙— DNI ;
 > ## **PLEASE** do not interact with me if you have dark or severe humor and immediately say something insensitive about me, or to me, same with my friends.
-I do not trust people all that well, so generally everyone please int with caution and/or care!!!
+I do not trust people all that well, so generally everyone please int with caution and/or care!
+I also do not want Boundary Warriors, or Antis talking to me, especially on what type of fiction I like!

 <img width="3000" height="1200" alt="tumblr_f63450e5e079a1b35d5ad031b82411ba_e980563d_400" src="https://github.com/user-attachments/assets/897a6f14-8e6a-44a2-8e54-172fbea099aa" />